 The WIYN Observatory

 The WIYN Observatory is a ground-breaking facility with a 3.5-meter telescope atop Kitt Peak National Observatory in Southern Arizona.
-It is owned and operated by the WIYN Consortium, which consists of the University of Wisconsin, Indiana University, Yale University, and the National Optical Astronomy Observatory (NOAO).
+It is owned and operated by the WIYN Consortium, which consists of the University of Wisconsin, Indiana University and the National Optical Astronomy Observatory (NOAO).
 This partnership between public and private universities and NOAO was the first of its kind.
 Over nearly two decades of operation, the universities and the larger astronomical community have benefited from access to this well run observatory and its excellent site.
 The telescope incorporates many technological breakthroughs including a modern dome and actively controlled mirror.
 WIYN has earned a reputation in particular for its excellent image quality that is now available over a wider field than ever before through the addition of the One Degree Imager optical camera.

 Detailed information on the WIYN Telescope is available on the WIYN Technical Specifications page.